Manage Agricultural Lands for Climate Change

 Recommendations for Adaptation

 Many land trusts hold easements on agricultural land, and are expected to play an advisory or management role as landowners seek to adapt their agricultural practices to a changing climate.
 Land trusts that hold easements to agricultural land may wish to:

 Specific recommendations for the adaptation of agricultural lands to climate change include:

 - Reduce the economic impact of climate change by encouraging growers to diversify the types and varieties of crops and/or livestock.

 - Conserve soil moisture by planting cover crops.

 - Install or enhance water management systems, such as irrigation.

 - Develop and implement adaptive management practices, which will allow landowners to observe, identify and respond to changing conditions.

-- The Effects of Climate Change on Agriculture, Land Resources, Water Resources, and Biodiversity: Chapter 2 - Agriculture
+- The Effects of Climate Change on Agriculture, Land Resources, Water Resources, and Biodiversity: USDA Executive Summary

 - Learn about potential climate change impacts, and identify variables that are relevant to your region or situation.